hCaptcha/hcaptcha-wordpress-plugin/README.md

 Q: Where can I get more information about hCaptcha?
 A: Please see our website at: https://www.hcaptcha.com/

+Q: How does the plugin determine a visitor IP behind a proxy or CDN?
+A: hCaptcha uses `REMOTE_ADDR` by default.
+In Settings -> hCaptcha -> Anti-Spam -> Access Control, select only headers your edge service overwrites or strips from direct client requests.
+On upgrade, custom `hcap_trusted_address_headers` filters are migrated into this setting; otherwise the setting starts empty and an admin notice asks you to review it.

 ## Screenshots

 See the [official plugin page on wordpress.org](https://wordpress.org/plugins/hcaptcha-for-forms-and-more/).